 Each committee of our Board of Directors also oversees the management of our Company's risk that falls within the committee's areas of responsibility.
 In performing this function, each committee has full access to management, as well as the ability to engage advisors.
 Our Compensation Committee oversees risks associated with our compensation policies and practices to help ensure that such policies and practices do not incentivize or encourage excessive risk-taking, our Nominating and Corporate Governance Committee oversees risks related to our governance structure and succession planning, and our Audit Committee oversees the operation of our risk management program, including the identification of the primary risks associated with our business and periodic updates to such risks.
-Specifically, as part of our Audit Committee's oversight of our risk management program, it is also responsible for oversight of the internal audit and compliance functions, including our policies and programs related to our financial and accounting systems, accounting policies and investment strategies and internal audit function, including risks arising from related party transactions, if any, as well as oversight of and management of our information security and technology risks, which includes our cybersecurity and related risk management programs.
-In connection with its risk management role, our Audit Committee meets privately with representatives from our independent registered public accounting firm and our Chief Executive Officer.
+Specifically, as part of our Audit Committee's oversight of our risk management program, it is also responsible for oversight of the internal audit and compliance functions, including our policies and programs related to our financial and accounting systems, accounting policies and investment strategies and internal audit function, including risks arising from related party transactions, if any, as well as oversight of and management role, our Audit Committee meets privately with representatives from our independent registered public accounting firm and our Chief Executive Officer.
 Each of our committees reports to our Board of Directors regarding its activities as needed.
 In addition, our Chief Executive Officer reports to the Audit Committee and Board of Directors and is responsible for identifying, evaluating and implementing risk management controls and methodologies to address any identified risks.